By Becca Badgett

 (Co-author of How to Grow an EMERGENCY Garden)

-When To Harvest Brussel Sprouts
+When to Harvest Brussels Sprouts

 The open pollinated variety, Rubine can take 105 days or longer to maturity.
-Rubine is somewhat less productive than many hybrid varieties, but may be your choice if you wish to be harvesting brussel sprouts that are not of hybrid types.
+Rubine is somewhat less productive than many hybrid varieties, but may be your choice if you wish to be harvesting Brussels sprouts that are not of hybrid types.

-How to Pick Brussel Sprouts
+How to Pick Brussels Sprouts

-When Are Brussel Sprouts Ready To Pick?
+When are Brussels Sprouts Ready to Pick?

-Learning how to pick brussel sprouts and when to harvest brussel sprouts, no matter the variety, involves a few critical points.
+Learning how to pick Brussels sprouts and when to harvest Brussels sprouts, no matter the variety, involves a few critical points.
 Picking is best done before the leaves of the sprout turn yellow and begin opening.
 Sprouts should be firm and about an inch in diameter for optimum flavor and nutrients.
 Pick spouts from the bottom of plants and check daily for more sprouts that are ready.